GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/README.md

     python3 5_kgsearch_and_vision/showbreeds.py
     ```

+    You should get:

+      * two generated images, `doggo_1.png` and `doggo_2.png`
+      * for both images:
+        * the list of labels, and
+        * which label was detected as the breed.

-    You should get two detected breeds: a Standard Schnauzer, and a Pug.
+    The result should be: Standard Schnauzer, and Pug.

 ## <a name="6_doggo_demo"></a>Running the functionality as a service